CS 355 Class

 Phone: 49-46022; E-mail: ssw@cs.purdue.edu

-In the event of a major campus emergency such as an epidemic of H1N1 flu, course requirements, deadlines and grading percentages are subject to changes that may be necessitated by a revised semester calendar or other circumstances beyond the instructor's control.
+In the event of a major campus emergency such as a tornado or flu epidemic, course requirements, deadlines and grading percentages are subject to changes that may be necessitated by a revised semester calendar or other circumstances beyond the instructor's control.
 Any such changes will be recorded on this web page.

 Prerequisites: CS 251 and MA 351 (or equivalents).